-This is the story of a girl who changed her mind halfway through.
-Twice.
+This is the story of a girl who changed her mind halfway through. twice. well actually three times.

 For the first half of my college career I pursued a bachelors in psychology.
 I passionately studied how images in popular media affects a person’s body image and confidence.
 I completed research project after research project with solid results that indeed, people are affected negatively by what they see in advertisements.
 Two and a half years later, the universe was pushing me towards photography.
 Hard.
 I unapologetically became the typical change-your-major-sort-of-dropout, packed up, and moved to Seattle to go to the Art Institute; delving head first into what I saw as a chance for a new identity.